 - Annual fee.
 Because someone with a low income is considered a higher risk by banks, they will look to get as much money from you upfront in case you default on your monthly credit card payments.
 Watch out for credit cards with a high annual fee.

 - High interest rate.
 Again, because you may be considered high risk, you can expect a higher APR, which means you’ll be paying more in interest on your purchases.
 Look for the lowest possible APR, but more importantly — pay your balance in full and on time.

 - No frills features.
-Most cards that a low income earner will qualify for don’t offer extras like rewards, access to concierge services, travel benefits, and complimentary rental car insurance coverage.
+Most cards that a low income earner will qualify for don’t offer extras such as rewards, access to concierge services, travel benefits and complimentary rental car insurance coverage.

 - Low credit limit.
 If you earn a low income, your credit limit will also be low.
 By law, card issuers can only extend credit that the borrower can realistically repay.
 In some cases, you can request a credit limit increase.

 Consider secured credit cards

-It can be frustrating to be turned down during the application process.
-But don’t lose hope.
+If you are turned down during the application process, don’t lose hope.
 There are still options available to those with low income and poor credit.
-If you find yourself in this situation, you can consider applying for a secured credit card.
+If you find yourself in this situation, consider applying for a secured credit card.
 Secured credit cards present a great opportunity to fix your credit history and build your credit score.
 With a low security deposit, you can start adding positive information to your credit history and eventually qualify for a non-secured card.